notable/notable/resources/tutorial/notes/10 - Linking Attachments∕Notes∕Tags.md

 These special links can also be right-clicked so that you can perform some actions on them.

-> **Note**: You don't actually need to escape these special urls, it's done for you, check the actual source of this note.

 ## Attachments

 Attachments can be rendered inline, linked to, and linked to via a button.
 The `@attachment` token is used for this.